Gunther-Schulz/slackchannel2pdf/README.md

 ## Token

-To run **slackchannel2pdf** your need to have a token for your Slack workspace with the following permissions:
+To run **slackchannel2pdf** your need to have a "OAuth Access Token" token for your Slack workspace with the following permissions:

 - `channels:history`
 - `channels:read`
+- `files:read`
 - `groups:history`
 - `groups:read`
 - `users:read`